 A URL is how the online community views your site.
 A good URL can make or break a page sometimes.
-Known as “permalinks” in the WordPress community, these should be carefully considered when crafting a post or a page.
+Normally when you create a new website in WordPress, the default permalinks are not optimal, which is why most developers change them.

 Another thing that needs to be considered is how to change permalinks in WordPress without hurting your overall SEO structure.

 Remember, once you publish a post or page, the URL (permalink) is then cached and indexed by Google and other search engines.
 Thus, if you choose to change the URL on a page or post in WordPress, it can disrupt that indexing.

 Changing permalink structure after the fact can be devastating to your website SEO if this is not handled correctly.
 This is because it can lead to 404 errors.

 Let’s dive into this issue and discuss it some.
 If you need to update your permalinks, then you have come to the right place.

 A permalink is a unique URL (web address) for any webpage on the internet.

 Permalinks make it much easier to search, find, and link to specific web pages.
 This reason alone makes the permalink structure important.